Co-Borrower on Mortgage But Not on Title : Key Things to Know

 Why Include a Co-Borrower on the Mortgage?

-The primary reason for including a co-borrower on the mortgage is to increase the chances of loan approval.
+The primary reason for adding a co-borrower to the mortgage is to increase the likelihood of loan approval.
 If the primary borrower has a low credit score, insufficient income, or a high debt-to-income ratio, a co-borrower with better financial credentials can help secure a loan.

 Reasons for a Co-Borrower Not Being on the Title

 1. Legal Protection: The primary borrower may want to protect the co-borrower’s interest in case of a potential divorce or legal dispute.
-In such situations, the co-borrower’s absence from the title can ensure their rights are safeguarded.
+In such situations, the co-borrower’s absence from the title can help safeguard their rights.

 2. Avoiding Liability: By not appearing on the title, the co-borrower may avoid potential liability related to property ownership.
 This could include property taxes, liens, or other financial obligations.

 3. Estate Planning: In some cases, the primary borrower may want specific individuals listed on the property title for estate planning purposes.
-This can involve beneficiaries who will inherit the property in the event of the borrower’s death, bypassing the co-borrower.
+This can involve beneficiaries who will inherit the property upon the borrower’s death, bypassing the co-borrower.

 4. Investment Property: When purchasing an investment property, the primary borrower may exclude the co-borrower from the title to simplify potential future transactions, such as selling or refinancing the property.